ppad-tech/secp256k1/README.md

   std dev              882.9 ps   (647.8 ps ..
 1.317 ns)
 ```

+This represents the worst-case scenario (real-world private keys will
-This is likely to be within acceptable limits for all but the most
+never differ so extraordinarily) and is likely to be well within
+acceptable limits for all but the most extreme security requirements.
-extreme security requirements, but because we don't make "hard"
-guarantees of constant-time execution, take reasonable security
+But because we don't make "hard" guarantees of constant-time execution,
-precautions as appropriate.
-You shouldn't deploy the implementations
+take reasonable security precautions as appropriate.
+You shouldn't
-within in any situation where they could easily be used as an oracle to
+deploy the implementations within in any situation where they could
-construct a [timing attack][timea], and you shouldn't give sophisticated
+easily be used as an oracle to construct a [timing attack][timea],
-malicious actors [access to your computer][flurl].
+and you shouldn't give sophisticated malicious actors [access to your
+computer][flurl].

 If you discover any vulnerabilities, please disclose them via
 security@ppad.tech.